 There are dozens of wine tours in Burgundy – both group and private tours.
 On a group tour, you’ll just go along to the places in the itinerary, so you don’t have to do any planning yourself.

-However, if you do want to choose the wineries you visit, or fix the schedule to suit your day, a private tour is the best option.
+However, if you do want to choose the wineries you visit, or fix the schedule to suit your day, a private tour or driving yourself around is the best option.
 Below are a few tours we recommend.

 Book your Burgundy wine tour:

 - Burgundy Full Day Wine Tour from Dijon with Rue des Vignerons